AJIBS/timestamp-microservice/README.md

 ## Result

-You can view the live version the app on: https://ajibs-timestamp.herokuapp.com/
+You can view the live version of the app on: https://ajibs-timestamp.herokuapp.com/